WSU-kduncan/cicdf25-RabidNinja/README-CI.md

 - run the image
 - check if the associated website is correct (in this case, go to http://localhost:8080/index.html)

+# Part 4
+## Project Overview

+### Goal(s)
+- Create a GitHub workflow that adds tags for version control to certain commits and send the versions to DockerHub.
+- Be able to pull each version and view each version of the website

+### Tools used:
+- Docker: build and runs container images
+- GitHub: version control + push to docker
+- PAT: used to authenticate to DockerHub

 # Resources:

 ### ChapGPT: